-At the Ordinary General Assembly of the company's shareholders that took place in Athens on 24 June 2019, the following were decided:
+At the Ordinary General Assembly of the company's shareholders that took place in Athens on 16 July 2019, the following were decided:

 - 1. Approval of the annual financial statements for the financial year ended 31.12.2018 with the reports of the Board of Directors and the auditors. - 2.
-Discharge of the members of the Board of Directors and the auditors from any liability for the year 2018. - 3.
+Approval of Board of Directors' Management and discharge of the auditors from any liability for the year 2018. - 3.
 Election of auditors for the year 2019 and determination of their remuneration. - 4.
-The approval of remuneration to members of the Board of Directors in accordance with article 24 par.
-2190/1920.
+The approval of remuneration to members of the Board of Directors in accordance with article 109 par.
+1 of Law 4548/2018. - 5.
+Election of new Board of Directors